Teej festival in Nepal – “The festival especially for Hindu Women.”

 First Day: The Feast Day

 “DAR KHANE DIN”/feast day is the name given to the first day of Teej.
-On this eve (dar khane din), all the relatives, acquaintances, siblings, wedded as well as unmarried girls are gathered at one spot and celebrate these days with singing, dancing, and having delicious food.
-In this, women are decked in elegant dresses and jewelry or any best outfits red and share their happiness.
+On this eve (dar khane din), all the relatives, acquaintances, siblings, wedded and unmarried girls are gathered at one spot and celebrate these days with singing, dancing, and having delicious food.
+In this, women are decked in elegant dresses and jewelry or any of the best Red outfits and share their happiness.

-That night they sing Nepalese folk songs and Dohori songs with loud tunes and dance, forgetting all the stress of life that increases the sisterhood among them.
+That night, they sang Nepalese folk and Dohori songs with loud tunes and danced, forgetting all the stress of life that increased their sisterhood.

-The women decorate themselves in Sorhasingaar, dressing up with elegant clothes and using heavy makeup along with dazzling jewelry.
+The women decorate themselves in Sorhasingaar, wearing elegant clothes, heavy makeup, and dazzling jewelry.
 They sing devotional Teej songs and start dancing to the cultural tune.
-With a grand feast party with a variety of foods, desserts, and beverages.
-We can have desserts, Nepali food like kheer, sel roti, and other non-veg products such as mutton, chicken, etc. based on their choices.
+With a grand feast party with various foods, desserts, and beverages.
+Based on their choices, we can have desserts, Nepali food like kheer and sel roti, and other non-veg products such as mutton, chicken, etc.

-On this day, women express their freedom that work and dedicating their all time to their husbands and family for their entire life.
-This is the day for women, so they enjoy their time with their close ones, friends, family, and relatives, and eat delightful dishes.
-The traditional Teej songs are made for women by depicting the pain in their daily lives and the struggle they have done throughout their lifetime.
-The feast and celebration go till midnight and after that fast start for 24 hrs.
+Today, women express their freedom to work and dedicate all their time to their husbands and family for their entire life.
+This is the day for women to enjoy their time with their close ones, friends, family, and relatives and eat delightful dishes.
+The traditional Teej songs are made for women by depicting the pain in their daily lives and their struggles throughout their lifetime.
+The feast and celebration go till midnight and then fast start for 24 hrs.

 Second Day: The Fasting Day

-The second day of the Teej festival is the first day called a fasting day.
-The women take a very firm and strict fast without drinking a drop of water also.
+The second day of the Teej festival is the first day, and it is called a fasting day.
+The women take a very firm and strict fast without drinking a drop of water.
 It is believed that Goddess Parvati has done the same for being grated as Shiva’s wife.
-On these days, women took an early morning bath.
-Afterward, wear an elegant dress with jewelry and do full makeup and go to visit the holy temple of lord Shiva.
+These days, women take an early morning bath.
+Afterward, wear an elegant dress with jewelry, do full makeup, and visit the holy temple of lord Shiva.
 It also makes her wish fulfilled.
-Some women will have fruit and liquid after worshiping Lord Shiva. while others keep their fast throughout the day without food and even a drop of water.
+Some women will have fruit and liquid after worshiping Lord Shiva.
+At the same time, others keep their fast throughout the day without food or even a drop of water.

-On this day too, women wear their best attire, especially the red sari, and visit the nearby Shiva temple, where they offer their praying with flowers, fruits, sweets, and coins.
-And they go dancing and singing and make fun together with other women.
-The majority of people visit the Pashupatinath temple on this day.
-While to avoid crowds, many people visit their nearest lord Shiva temple.
-Unmarried women keep fast with a wish to get a good husband and a happily married life in the future.
-On this day, wedded women cheerfully dress in red sari and lehenga, along with their Lagan Ko Pote, Nathhi, other adornments, and Chhadke Tilahari (which are considered most essential for married women) and visit a close-by Lord Shiva’s sanctuary singing and moving the whole distance.
+To avoid crowds, many people visit their nearest Lord Shiva temple.
+Unmarried women keep fast, wishing for a good husband and a happily married life.
+On this day, married women cheerfully dress in red sari and lehenga, along with their Lagan Ko Pote, Nathhi, other adornments, and Chhadke Tilahari (which are considered most essential for married women) and visit a close-by Lord Shiva’s sanctuary singing and moving the whole distance.

 Women keep fasting for the peace and prosperity of the family.

 Married women keep this fast, keeping themselves away from food and drinks.
-They believe that their devotion to God will be blessed with long life.
-And also for the peace, and prosperity of the husband and whole family.
+They believe their devotion to God will be blessed with a long life.
+And also for the peace and prosperity of the husband and whole family.
 It is in the hope that the light of an oil lamp all night will bring peace and prosperity to the entire family.

 According to traditional belief, the women break their fasting after worshiping their husbands at night.
-It is also said that they used to drink leg water “Khutta Doko pain” of their husbands and fed by their husbands.
+It is also said that they used to drink leg water, “Khutta Doko pain” of their husbands, and fed by their husbands.
 But nowadays, this trend is not followed by many people.
-Some women eat fruits, drink water, and milk only on this day in the wish of completing her Teej Barta only after attending “Panchamipuja.”
+Some women only eat fruits, drink water, and drink milk on this day to complete their Teej Barta after attending “Panchamipuja.”

 Third-Day: Rishi Panchami